ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

 * Also the time of execution with start and end time is recorded, giving you an idea of how long a job execution actually was.

-* On the right side, the output of the playbook run is shown.
+* Selecting **Output** shows the output of the running playbook.
 Click on a node underneath a task and see that detailed information are provided for each task of each node.

-After the Job has finished go to the main **Jobs** view: All jobs are listed here, you should see directly before the Playbook run an SCM update was started.
+After the Job has finished go to the main **Jobs** view: All jobs are listed here, you should see directly before the Playbook run an Source Control Update was started.
 This is the Git update we configured for the **Project** on launch\!

 ### Challenge Lab: Check the Result